 Never run without a thermostat.
 Thermostats control minimum temperatures and create block pressure.
 This helps coolant stay in contact with the cooling system and prevents nucleate boiling.
 Most think if coolant flows too quickly through the system, it will not cool properly.
 The cooling system is a closed loop system, so if you slow down the flow in the radiator it will stay in the engine longer and will heat up.
 This is what causes hot spots in the engine which causes detonation.
 Coolant has to flow fast enough to create turbulence in the radiator.
 This is what dissipates the heat from the water.
 Then it's up to the fan and shroud to do its job.
 This is where it gets sticky.
-You have to size the fan for the job and always use a full fan shroud.
+You have to size the radiator for the job and always use a full fan shroud.
 It can't be stressed enough (you have to have a full fan shroud.)
 Never, ever hang the fan on the radiator core!!

-The picture in the middle is a steel fan blade and clutch assembly from a 69' mustang, 428 CJ.
-The fan and clutch drive should match each other.
-The bolt pattern on the clutch drive fits many applications.
+The picture on the right is parts to replace standard radiator hoses..
 The shroud on the left has an electric fan, but with slight fabrication, it can be made for a mechanical clutch fan combo.

 Use a 50/50 mixture of new antifreeze and distilled water or its equivalent.
 High mineral content, acid or alkaline water reduces pump life.
 Increase the amount of antifreeze only if needed for your winters.
 A 50/50 ratio using lowsilicate antifreeze is best for optimum cooling and prolonged pump life.
 We recommend "Prestone" 50/50 in the yellow container.